-As long as you choose the correct variety and position you will find that growing tomatoes indoors is largely the same as outside cultivation.
+As long as you choose the correct variety and position you will find that growing indoor tomatoes is largely the same as outside cultivation.

-Growing tomatoes indoors is a great way to enjoy their fresh fruit if you are gardening in overly cold or warm climates.
+Growing indoor tomatoes is a great way to enjoy their fresh fruit if you are gardening in overly cold or warm climates.
 Undercover cultivation gives you a greater degree of control over the elements your plants are exposed to.
-For other gardeners growing tomatoes indoors is simply a great way to continue enjoying the plant’s fresh fruit throughout the year.
+For other gardeners growing indoor tomatoes is simply a great way to continue enjoying the plant’s fresh fruit throughout the year.